Upsell Tree: 1-Click Upsells, Downsells & OTO’s using Authorize.net

 Installation & Setup of UpsellTree

-1. You need at least DAP v3.5 for this.
-So login to your DAP account and download DAP v3.5 and the LiveLinks v1.1.
+1. You need be using at least DAP v3.5 for this.

-4. Unzip AuthnetUpsellTree.zip to your desktop.
-It will unzip the files to a new folder on your desktop, called “AuthnetUpsellTree”.
+4. Unzip DAPShoppingCart.zip to your desktop.
+It will unzip the files to a new folder on your desktop, called DAPShoppingCart.

-5. Upload all the files inside, directly to your “dap” folder on your web site.
-DO NOT upload the folder itself.
+5. Upload ALL of the files inside, DIRECTLY to your “dap” folder on your web site.
+DO NOT upload the folder itself – just the files inside.

-6. Log in to your Authorize.net account, go to the “Settings” page.
+6. Log in to your Authorize.net account, and go to the “Settings” page.

 authnet_silentpost

-8. Change it to: http://YourSite.com/dap/dap-silentpost.php .
+8. On the next page, set the URL field, to http://YourSite.com/dap/dap-silentpost.php .
 Be sure to change the text “YourSite.com” to your actual domain name.
+Click “Submit”.
+It will take you back to the Settings page.

 authnet_silentpost_submit